alexward1981/portfolio-react/technical-debt.md

 ## Tasks:
 1. Set up tests (jasmine and casperjs/spooky)
-2. Continue redux tutorial from https://youtu.be/NKFFDJ3Bmho?t=555

 ## Issues
-1. Components don't load data very quickly.
-The state is undefined for a second until the api call has completed.
-I need to work out how to stop actions firing until that happens.
+1. Components seem to be loading data in multiple times.
+The issue is being tracked at http://stackoverflow.com/questions/36742775/getting-cannot-read-property-asmutable-of-undefined-error-even-though-the-pa/36744491#36744491
+2. The errors seem to be causing code failures.
+Nothing past the header nav will load.
+In fact I can't even get a console.log() in the header itself to fire.
+This needs investigation.